 Here are some tips for advisers and editors to keep the work moving.

 - Help staff continue working.
 Make sure you know what every staff member is working on before school lets out.
 Review with them what tools they will need to complete their work while at home, such as access to Google Docs or Online Design, a list of student and faculty names to check spellings, and access to the AP Stylebook and your staff style manual.
-If they don’t have a dictionary, make them aware of online dictionaries.

 - Have a proofing plan.
 If you use InDesign, you will need to a plan to get proofs read and returned to the plant promptly.
 If you use Online Design, tell your staff how they can use the Message Center to let you know a spread is ready for proofing.